BaDev550/Tourqe-Advanced-Game-Engine/README.md

 # Tourqe Advanced Game Engine

 **TAGE** is a modular, lightweight, and efficient game engine developed in C++ for Windows platforms.
-Designed with simplicity and flexibility in mind, TAGE provides a solid foundation for developing 3D games, making it an excellent choice for indie developers and hobbyists.
+Designed with simplicity and flexibility in mind, TAGE provides a solid foundation for developing 3D games.

 ![Screenshot 2025-07-02 210917](https://github.com/user-attachments/assets/1a3589a0-b51e-42be-ab91-8dca6b9f943c)